Sean Kirst: A quiet kitchen, a ringing phone, a lifetime changed

 Like many people with mortgages, we are expert travelers in that grace period.
 I dropped into my talking-to-bank-guy-and-get-him-off-phone-as-fast-as-possible-without-being-a-jerk mode.

-I explained that my wife, who is far smarter than I and handles our bills, typically has an automatic payment set up on the mortgage, and the bank guy was extremely nice and we dropped into a sequence of get-me-to-the-door shared pleasantries, and just as I was about to stick my exit, a sudden question occurred to me:
+I explained that my wife, who is far smarter than I'll ever be and handles our bills, typically has an automatic payment set up on the mortgage, and the bank guy was extremely nice and we shifted into a sequence of get-me-to-the-door shared pleasantries, and just as I was about to stick my exit, a sudden question occurred to me:

 “How much do I owe to just pay off this mortgage?”